gccloudone/aurora/content/en/team/monitoring-alerts/alert-namespace-level/_index.en.md

 - [**ManyContainerRestarts**]({{< ref "container#alert-manycontainerrestarts" >}}) : A container has restarted more than 10 times in the last 8 hours.

 #### Pods

-These alerts are defined [here](https://github.com/gccloudone-aurora/aurora-platform-charts/tree/main/stable/aurora-platform/charts/aurora-core/conf/prometheus_rules/kube_prometheus_stack/pod_alerts).
+These alerts are defined in our [aurora-platform-charts](https://github.com/gccloudone-aurora/aurora-platform-charts/tree/main/stable/aurora-platform/charts/aurora-core/conf/prometheus_rules/kube_prometheus_stack/pod_alerts).

 - [**PodNotReady**]({{< ref "pod-not-ready" >}}): A pod has been in a non-ready state for more than 15 minutes.

 #### Jobs

-These alerts are defined [here](https://github.com/gccloudone-aurora/aurora-platform-charts/tree/main/stable/aurora-platform/charts/aurora-core/conf/prometheus_rules/kube_prometheus_stack/job_alerts).
+These alerts are defined in our [aurora-platform-charts](https://github.com/gccloudone-aurora/aurora-platform-charts/tree/main/stable/aurora-platform/charts/aurora-core/conf/prometheus_rules/kube_prometheus_stack/job_alerts).

 - [**CompletedJobsNotCleared**]({{< ref "job#alert-completedjobsnotcleared" >}}) : More than *20* completed jobs within a particular namespace are older than 24 hours.
 - [**JobFailed**]({{< ref "job#job-failed" >}}): A job has failed.